shipt/py-volley/README.md

 2) evaluates the message from the queue
 3) publishes a message to `output-queue` (also kafka topic)
 4) Provides a path to a pydantic model that provides schema validation to both inputs and outputs.
+5) Configures a dead-letter queue for any incoming messages that violate the specified schema.

 ```python
 from typing import List, Tuple